 If a business ceases to innovate, gradual failure comes along with it.
 Innovation is a trick in building a resilient organisation.
 Creating new ideas keep the business paralleled to the changes of time.
 What the world needs are spirited intellectuals who are not afraid to challenge the normal, the status quo.
 Creatives who possess intellectual courage are the ones who push to alter the face of the world by slowly forming a culture that spread like stains.

-If and only if, intellectual audacity halts, businesses will form a pattern stagnant comfort.
+If and only if, intellectual audacity halts, businesses will form a pattern of stagnant comfort.
 It will destroy creativity and kill innovation.
-It will be then a series of normalised and redundant schemes of promoting boredom.
+It will be then a series of normalised and redundant schemes promoting boredom.

 Stagnation.
 The word itself connotes an alarming thought of not being able to move forward.
 If your business standstill throughout the test of time, it will gain vulnerability.
 It will not encompass contemporary challenges that make a dynamic organisation.
+Even the new waves of digital slang are continuously growing, so should your workplace culture.

 Leadership is the key to pushing and maintaining intellectual bravery in your team’s culture.
 As a leader, it is your outright responsibility to define the culture of your team.
 It is the leader who sets the vibe, creates the pattern, and encourage innovations.